fcash-js/fcash-wallet-service/README.md

 ```

-This will launch the BWS service (with default settings) at `http://localhost:3232/fws/api`.
+This will launch the FWS service (with default settings) at `http://localhost:3232/fws/api`.

-BWS needs mongoDB.
+FWS needs mongoDB.
 You can configure the connection at `config.js`

-BWS supports SSL and Clustering.
-For a detailed guide on installing BWS with extra features see [Installing BWS](https://github.com/fcash-project/fcash-wallet-service/blob/master/installation.md).
+FWS supports SSL and Clustering.
+For a detailed guide on installing FWS with extra features see [Installing FWS](https://github.com/fcash-project/fcash-wallet-service/blob/master/installation.md).

-BWS uses by default a Request Rate Limitation to CreateWallet endpoint.
+FWS uses by default a Request Rate Limitation to CreateWallet endpoint.
 If you need to modify it, check defaults.js' `Defaults.RateLimit`

-# Using BWS with PM2
+# Using FWS with PM2

-BWS can be used with PM2 with the provided `app.js` script:
+FWS can be used with PM2 with the provided `app.js` script:

 ```
   pm2 start app.js --name "fcash-wallet-service"
 ```

 # Security Considerations
- * Private keys are never sent to BWS.
-Copayers store them locally.
+ * Private keys are never sent to FWS.
+FcashApp store them locally.
- * Extended public keys are stored on BWS.
-This allows BWS to easily check wallet balance, send offline notifications to copayers, etc.
+ * Extended public keys are stored on FWS.
+This allows FWS to easily check wallet balance, send offline notifications to fcash-pay, etc.
- * During wallet creation, the initial copayer creates a wallet secret that contains a private key.
-All copayers need to prove they have the secret by signing their information with this private key when joining the wallet.
+ * During wallet creation, the initial fcash-pay creates a wallet secret that contains a private key.
+All fcash-pay need to prove they have the secret by signing their information with this private key when joining the wallet.
 The secret should be shared using secured channels.
- * A copayer could join the wallet more than once, and there is no mechanism to prevent this.
-See [wallet](https://github.com/fcash-project/fcash-wallet)'s confirm command, for a method for confirming copayers.
+ * A fcash-pay could join the wallet more than once, and there is no mechanism to prevent this.
+See [wallet](https://github.com/fcash-project/fcash-wallet)'s confirm command, for a method for confirming fcash-pay.
- * All BWS responses are verified:
+ * All FWS responses are verified:
-  * Addresses and change addresses are derived independently and locally by the copayers from their local data.
+  * Addresses and change addresses are derived independently and locally by the fcash-pay from their local data.
-  * TX Proposals templates are signed by copayers and verified by others, so the BWS cannot create or tamper with them.
+  * TX Proposals templates are signed by fcash-pay and verified by others, so the FWS cannot create or tamper with them.

 # Using SSL